 Like us on Facebook: https://www.facebook.com/mrhparentsasteachers/

-The 2018/19 school year will see two new Parents As Teachers educators for the Maplewood Richmond Heights School District.
+These are the Parents As Teachers educators for the Maplewood Richmond Heights School District.
 Both individuals have a history with MRH and are committed to meeting the needs of our youngest families in their new roles.

 Sara Patterson holds a bachelor's degree in elementary education and a master's degree in education.
 Her certifications include special reading K-12 and Parents as Teachers model certification.
 She has 11 years experience teaching second and third grade and has been part of the MRH elementary teaching team for the past 4 years.
 Sara has a passion for urban education and teaching and learning in diverse environments.
 As a parent educator, Sara seeks to support and partner with families as they work to create rich early learning experiences in the home.